JH1026/GraphQL-Next-Sample/README.md

 ## Overview

-This App aims to share web site links.
+This App shares website links.<br>
 I created this App as sample due to study GraphQL.<br>

 ## Techniques